paritytech/polkadot-sdk/src/api/chainHead_unstable_call.md

 - If the method to call doesn't exist in the Wasm runtime of the chain, then an `{"event": "error"}` notification is generated.
 - If the runtime call fails (e.g. because it triggers a panic in the runtime, running out of memory, etc., or if the runtime call takes too much time), then an `{"event": "error"}` notification is generated.
 - If the runtime call calls a host function that has a side effect, then an `{"event": "error"}` notification is generated.

+## About `callParameters`

+Runtime entry points typically accept multiple input parameters, but this JSON-RPC function accepts as parameter a single hexadecimal-encoded value.
+The reason is that all the parameters are concatenated together before performing the call anyway.
+There is no reason to force JSON-RPC clients to provide a proper division between the various parameters if they are all concatenated in the implementation anyway.